 Moving into a new place can be disorienting for any one.
-It takes time to find your way around the new environment, become acquainted with how the facility operates, and get acclimated to the local culture and routines.
+It takes time to find your way around the new environment, become acquainted with how the community operates, and get acclimated to the local culture and routines.

 In any such situation, the assistance of someone more familiar with the surrounding can help ease your transition by introducing you to other people, identifying important locations, and answering your questions.

 For senior citizens, moving to a retirement community is one of those transitions that – while beneficial in the long-term – can be challenging and uncomfortable at the start.
 Unless you already know other residents at the facility, you may at first feel lonely and out of place.
-Daystar Retirement Village, anticipating this tough transitory phase, established it Ambassador Program to help incoming residents get acclimated to their new living situation on campus more quickly and efficiently.
+Daystar Retirement Village, anticipating this tough transitory phase, established its Ambassador Program to help incoming residents get acclimated to their new living situation on campus more quickly and efficiently.

 What Is Daystar’s Ambassador Program?

 Daystar Retirement Village’s Ambassador Program is comprised of about a dozen volunteer residents who are unofficial emissaries for the community.
 Akin to resident advisors or other peer leaders, the ambassadors help acclimate new residents after they move in, lessening the learning curve for them to become familiar with and comfortable in their new environment.

 The ambassadors – who work alongside a staff liaison – will meet with residents soon after they move in and give them another tour around the community, showing them where certain facilities are located and demonstrating how to access them.
 They also will provide information about the community’s weekly and monthly activities and events, transportation options, and dining and wellness services, along with other particulars specific to the community.